-Jennifer Hill has developed a new algorithm for adaptive control.
-The method incorporates a method that stops estimation when there is insufficient data available to perform identification.
+Jennifer Hill is developing a new algorithm for adaptive control.
+The method incorporates a method that will stop estimation when there is insufficient data available to perform identification.
 In this way her estimators only use the most reliable information, and they can be guaranteed to converge.
 At the same time as one estimator converges another one will be started so that several models will be generated.
 A logic switch will choose which model to use for control system design.

-Jennifer has developed an adaptive extended horizon controller for stabilizing the crown temperature of the SIEMEN's glass furnace.
-The controller has been implemented on the FISHER control platform; it has been in continuous operation for a about a year.
+Jennifer is currently working at PPG to test her ideas in an industrial environment.
+She has developed an adaptive extended horizon controller for stabilizing the crown temperature of the SIEMEN's glass furnace.
+The controller has been implemented on the FISHER control platform; it has been in continuous operation for about a year.
 The adaptive algorithm performs much better than a well tuned PID controller since the process is nonlinear and time varying because of inherent complex dynamics, changes in operating conditions, and external disturbances.
-The adaptive controller retunes its performance so that optimal performance is achieved at each operating point.
+The adaptive controller retains its performance so that optimal performance is achieved at each operating point.

-Jennifer has also developed an adaptive predictive controller for glass temperature control.
+Jennifer is now developing an adaptive predictive controller for glass temperature control.
 The algorithm uses feed forward from several measured disturbances; it incorporates process constraints and uses the adaptive stopping technique to avoid parameter drift and bursting.
-The algorithm has been tested in a simulation study of an industrial scale glass process.
+The algorithm will be tested on industrial scale processes next year.